 With this comparison, we’re going to cut the fluff and get straight to the point.
 We won’t plug in weird labels that don’t mean anything to you, and we certainly won’t fill the page with clunky jargon or stack the deck in our favor.
 We also won’t let this review sit stagnant when either of us reveals new features or functionality.

 At the end of the day, we want the same thing you do: success for your online shop so you can live the life you’re looking to live.
-This means helping you pick the ecommerce tools that will help you the most—and even if it’s not us right now, no hard feelings.
+This means helping you pick the ecommerce tools that will help you the most—and even if that’s not us right now, no hard feelings.

 This comparison features nine ecommerce marketing automation software essentials that should be considered when choosing your next platform to take ecommerce to the next level.
 See how Drip and Zaius meet each must-have, then make the best decision for you.